 Developing a culture of safety in the workplace not only improves morale but also saves lives.
 Occupational health and safety specialists utilize their expertise to aid organizations in creating a culture of safety and instilling a common goal of safety in every single employee.

-Eastern Kentucky University’s online BSOS can equip you with the skills and expertise to become a trusted leader at the vanguard of a culture of safety in your industry.
-In EKU’s online BSOS program, you’ll learn how to identify potential hazards in the workplace and implement measures to keep employees safe from harm.
+Eastern Kentucky University’s online OSH can equip you with the skills and expertise to become a trusted leader at the vanguard of a culture of safety in your industry.
+In EKU’s online OSH program, you’ll learn how to identify potential hazards in the workplace and implement measures to keep employees safe from harm.

 Learn more about the benefits of earning a bachelor’s degree in occupational safety and start your journey to helping organizations build a culture of safety today.